ovld-team/LinkedInDailyDigest/linkedin_api_setup.md

 - Generate new token from Developer Portal

 ### "Insufficient permissions" or "ACCESS_DENIED"
-- Ensure your app has "Share on LinkedIn" product
+- **For personal posting**: Ensure your app has "Share on LinkedIn" product
+- **For organization posting**: Ensure your app has "Community Management API" product
-- Verify company page admin permissions
+- Verify you are an ADMINISTRATOR on the company page
-- Check organization URN is correct
+- Check organization URN format: `urn:li:organization:12345678`
 - **For organization URN issues**: Use Method 1 (page source) instead of API
-- Your app may not have "Organization Management" permissions
+- Your access token must include `w_organization_social` scope for company posting

+### "Organization permissions must be used when using organization as author"
+- This means you need **Community Management API** access
+- Your LinkedIn account must be an **ADMINISTRATOR** or **DIRECT_SPONSORED_CONTENT_POSTER** on the company page
+- Apply for Community Management API through LinkedIn Developer Portal
+- The access token must be generated with organization permissions

 ### "Rate limit exceeded"
 - LinkedIn allows ~100 posts per day